kir-7/DeepEdge_ml/README.md

 # Image Generation and Analysis Pipeline

 ## Overview
-This project implements a comprehensive pipeline for generating images from text descriptions using **Stable Diffusion**, analyzing the generated images with **CLIP**, and performing instance segmentation using **Segment Anything Model 2 (SAM2)**.
+This project implements a comprehensive pipeline for generating images from text descriptions using **Stable Diffusion**, analyzing the generated images with **CLIP**, and performing instance segmentation using **Segment Anything Model (SAM)**.
 The entire system is accessible through a RESTful API built with Flask, allowing for seamless integration and usage in various applications.

 ### Project Flow
 1. **Image Generation**: A user sends a text prompt to the `/generate` endpoint.
 The system uses Stable Diffusion to create an image based on the prompt.
 2. **Image Analysis**: Once the image is generated, users can send it to the `/analyze` endpoint for analysis.
 The system performs a CLIP analysis to identify concepts in the image and uses SAM2 for instance segmentation.
 3. **Responses**: The API returns the generated image and analysis results in a structured JSON format.

+## Repository Structure

+my_pipeline/
+│
+├── api/
+│   ├── __init__.py
+│   ├── app.py             # Main API application
+│   └── routes.py          # API route definitions
+│
+├── model_pipeline/
+│   ├── __init__.py
+│   ├── models.py          # Contains Stable Diffusion, CLIP, and SAM classes
+│   ├── pipeline.py        # Contains the Pipeline class that integrates the models
+│   └── utils.py           # contains all the utility functions
+│
+├── requirements.txt         # Required Python packages
+├── config.py                # Configuration settings (e.g., model paths, device settings)
+├── main.py                  # Entry point for running the pipeline (optional) └── README.md                # Project documentation
+├── test.py                  # a file to test the functionality of the api

 ## API Documentation